- Legal, Public Policy, and Non-Profit Sector

 - FDA Regulation of Cannabidiol (CBD)

-- Served as Director of Educational Programming for the Food and Drug Law Institute (FDLI) in Washington, DC
+- 8+ years of FDA regulatory experience.
+Previously served as Director of Educational Programming for the Food and Drug Law Institute (FDLI) in Washington, DC

-Elizabeth brings a diverse background of legal, public policy, and non-profit sector knowledge to her position as Vice President of Regulatory Compliance.
+Elizabeth brings more than eight years of regulatory experience and a diverse background of legal, public policy, and non-profit sector knowledge to her position as Vice President of Regulatory Compliance.